panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 </html>
 ```

 Without any further configuration, `parcel` picks the CSS file and applies it.
-That's all.
+Any change to the stylesheets triggers a rebuild and web page update.
+Great.

 ![React Playground With CSS](./images/playground-css.png)